 Apple Cider Vinegar (ACV)

-Her way to naturally eliminate fleas is to mix apple cider vinegar with water.
+Another way to attempt to naturally eliminate fleas is to mix apple cider vinegar with water.
 The acid in apple cider vinegar creates an unconducive environment for fleas.

 To do this, add a tablespoon of vinegar to your dog’s water and spray it on your dog’s coat and underbelly.
 This will give your dog’s skin an acidy taste, hopefully making fleas stay away.